Sounghwan (Eric) Hwang

 Research Overview

-Secure Autonomy and Control for Multi-Agent Systems
+1. Secure Autonomy and Control for Multi-Agent Systems

-Multi-agent systems (MASs) have recently gained significant attention for their ability to solve complex engineering problems.
-The main goal in operating MASs is to achieve consensus among agents (e.g., UAVs, robots, autonomous vehicles) to satisfy their collaborative objectives.
-For instance, the vehicle dynamics for urban air mobility (UAM) operation can be represented through MAS, where UAM aerial vehicles (AVs) can achieve their UAM missions (e.g., formation control and velocity-matching consensus) by exchanging their information (position and velocity) with neighbors.
-Therefore, the communication between agents plays a significant role in the operation of MASs.
-However, this communication-based structure results in MASs being vulnerable to various malicious entities, such as cyberattacks, disturbances, and system faults.
-Therefore, it is important to develop advanced control algorithms to enhance the safety and security of MASs despite those threats.
+Multi-agent systems (MASs) have gained significant attention for their ability to solve complex engineering problems through cooperative decision-making.
+The primary objective in MAS operation is to achieve consensus among agents (e.g., UAVs, robots, and autonomous vehicles) to accomplish collaborative tasks.
+For example, urban air mobility (UAM) operations can be modeled as a MAS, where aerial vehicles coordinate their actions—such as formation control or velocity-matching consensus—by exchanging information (e.g., position and velocity) with neighboring agents.
+However, this communication-based structure also makes MASs inherently vulnerable to malicious threats, including cyberattacks, disturbances, and system faults.
+To address these challenges, my research focuses on developing advanced control and resilience mechanisms that enhance the safety and security of MASs operating in adversarial environments.

 The following is the summary of our ongoing research: